shannonriester/Waggle/Wagglr_README.md

-#WAGGLE
+#WAGGLR

 ##Elevator Pitch
-A social-media dog-finding app that allows you to search cute dogs, find dog-friendly places, and maybe get to know your new dog-friend's human!
-All at locations near you!
+A location-based, social-media app that allows you to search for dog-friendly places, find cute dogs, and meet other local dog-lovers!

 ### MVP
 1. Functional login/signup for (new) users